valerieoni/tictactoe/README.md

         As a First Time Visitor, I want to:
         - I want to understand the site's main purpose and find out what features it provides
         - Easily navigate the pages
-        - Understand how to play
+        - Play a simple tic tac toe game

     -   #### Returning Visitor Goals

         As a Returning Visitor, I want to:
         -  Play a simple web-based tic-tac-toe game
-        -  Explore a different grid size
+        -  Explore a different board size

     -   #### Frequent Visitor Goals

         As a frequent Visitor, I want to:
         -  Play tic tac toe with a friend or against a bot
         -  Play the game in turns
-        -  have my marker symbol drawn when I click inside an empty cell
+        -  have my marker symbol drawn when I click inside an empty square
         -  know when I have won, lost or drawn the game
         -  restart the game when one ends
         -  play a tic tac toe game on a 3X3 or 5X5 board.